julianreul/mode_behave/contributing.md

 your contribution.
 If you contacted the project maintainer via issue, please reference the issue when submitting your pull request.
-* If you add new functionality to the project, please make sure to cover your contribution with appropriate tests.
+* If you add new functionality to the project, please make sure to cover your contribution with appropriate tests and documentation according to PEP 8 standards.
 Furthermore, please ensure, that the existing tests remain successful.
-* Changes in the functionality of the model should be stated/adapted in the readme-file.
+* Changes in the functionality of the model should also be stated/adapted in the readme-file.

 ## Project Targets